Machine learning, quantum chaos, and pseudorandom evolution: Supervised machine learning

 \section{Supervised machine learning}

 The field of artificial intelligence (AI) has gained enormous momentum in recent years due to advances in algorithm efficiency and hardware power.
-Today, this technology has become deeply ingrained in modern life, and techniques developed for AI have begun to be applied in physics.
-In recent years, AI has been used to detect phases of matter \cite{2017NatPh..13..431C,2017PhRvE..95f2122H}, accelerate Monte Carlo simulations \cite{2017PhRvB..95c5105H}, and develop both variational and exact representations of wave functions \cite{2017Sci...355..602C,2018arXiv180209558C,2017PhRvX...7b1021D,2017PhRvB..96s5145D}.
+In recent years, AI has been used to differentiate phases of matter \cite{2017NatPh..13..431C,2017PhRvE..95f2122H}, accelerate Monte Carlo simulations \cite{2017PhRvB..95c5105H}, and develop both variational and exact representations of wave functions \cite{2017Sci...355..602C,2018arXiv180209558C,2017PhRvX...7b1021D,2017PhRvB..96s5145D}.
 In the next section, we will show how to map the problem of determining the level of pseudorandomness characteristic of a system's evolution onto an image recognition problem.
-The task of classifying images is ideally suited to a class of deep learning algorithms known as Convolutional Neural Networks (CNNs).
-In this section, we will briefly comment on how a machine is trained to detect features in images, and leave a more detailed discussion in appendix \ref{appendixa}.
+The task of classifying images is ideally suited to a class of deep learning algorithms known as Convolutional Neural Networks (CNNs), although as we will see, simpler architectures (feedforward neural networks) also succeed in the problem of interest.
+In this section, we will briefly comment on how a machine is trained to detect features in images.